California Driver Handbook - Special Section - Minors

-- It is against the law for a minor to use a cell phone while driving.
-If your cell phone rings, do not answer the call or respond to the text message.
+- It is against the law for a minor to use a cell phone or electronic wireless communications device while driving.
+Do not answer calls or send/ respond to text messages.

 - Convictions for violations of this law are subject to fines.